kenkov/kovot/docs/overview.md

 1. Mod
 1. Stream

-First, `Bot` is a entry point class to run Kovot.
+First, the class `Bot` provides an entry point to Kovot.
-`Bot.talk` requires `Message` object as a input utterance, then it returns `Response` object as a response utterance.
+`Bot.talk` requires `Message` object as an input utterance, then it returns `Response` object as a response utterance.

 Second, `Mod` is a class for response generation.